westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 ## Governing Standards

-A new specification of commands have been defined for SMR disks implementing the Host Managed and Host Aware models.
-These new command interfaces are all standards-based and developed by the INCITS T10 committee for SCSI drives and the INCITS T13 committee for ATA drives.
-There is no specific industry standard for the Drive Managed model because it is backward compatible and purely transparent to hosts.
+A specification for commands has been defined for SMR disks that implement the Host-Managed and Host-Aware models.
+These command interfaces are standards-based and have been developed by the INCITS T10 committee for SCSI drives and by the INCITS T13 committee for ATA drives.
+No industry standard exists for the Drive-Managed model, because it is backward-compatible and transparent to hosts.

 ### SCSI Standard: ZBC

-The Zoned Block Command (ZBC) revision 05 is the published approved standard defining the new zone management commands and read/write command behavior for Host Managed and Host Aware SCSI drives.
-Implemented in conjunction with the applicable clauses of the SPC-5 and SBC-4 specifications, the ZBC specifications define the model and command set extensions for zoned block devices.
+"Zoned Block Command (ZBC) revision 05" is the standard that defines zone management commands and read/write command behavior for Host-Managed and Host- Aware SCSI drives.
+ZBC specifications define the model- and command-set extensions for zoned block devices, and have been implemented in conjunction with the applicable clauses of the SPC-5 and SBC-4 specifications.

+#### Acquiring the SCSI ZBC Standard

 The Zoned Block Commands specifications document is published as <a href="https://standards.incits.org/apps/group_public/project/details.php?project_id=525"